-Work together to create a culture that allows staff the opportunity to take meal breaks without feeling they’re abandoning their patients.
+Work together to create a culture that gives staff the opportunity to take meal breaks without feeling they’re abandoning their patients.
 This requires mutual support and planning.

 Chewing sugar-free gum (away from patient-care areas) can be a replacement for snacks such as candy while contributing only 10 to 15 cal.
-Recent studies demonstrate that gum chewing can increase alertness, concentration, and oral health while decreasing stress and tension.
+Recent studies demonstrate that gum chewing can increase alertness (4), concentration, and oral health while decreasing stress and tension.

 Nurses are angels of care but as humans, we also need to take care of ourselves and replenish the strength that we have for our job.
 Remember, nurses are not robots or superhumans so take good care of yourself and get ready for another bloody 12-hour shift.
 Good luck!

 1. Rogers, A. E. (2008).
 The effects of fatigue and sleepiness on nurse performance and patient safety.
 In Patient safety and quality: An evidence-based handbook for nurses.
 Agency for Healthcare Research and Quality (US).